A Kiss in the Dreamhouse: Critical reception

 The UK music press was unanimous in its praise for the album on its release.
 NMEs Richard Cook considered it innovative: "A Kiss in the Dreamhouse is a feat of imagination scarcely ever recorded.
 It's breathtaking.
 Somehow, a bold assurance of intention has met with a hunger for experimenting with sound to expand an already formidable group of songs into pure, open-minded ambiguity.
 The flesh of the song will balloon out or contort into unimaginable patterns; indecipherable echoes volley between the walls of the recording; glassy, splintered tones pierce the luxuriant sheen of the mix.
-Repeated listens trick the sense of balance; tremendous risks are taken.
+Repeated listens trick the sense of balance; tremendous risks are taken."
 Cook finished his review by saying, "I promise.
-This music will take your breath away".
+This music will take your breath away."
 Another journalist of the NME Paul Du Noyer wrote that A Kiss in the Dreamhouse was "a real departure from rock tradition" and "maybe even their best [album]".Melody Maker's Steve Sutherland also welcomed the new musical direction: "The Banshees achieve an awesome, effective new pop without so much as a theory or qualm.
 Dreamhouse is an intoxicating achievement".
-Critic David Cleary of AllMusic would later describe the single "Slowdive" as "a violin-colored dance beat number", with "a catchy melodic hook away from being the real thing", and positively assessed the album, saying, "This fine platter is well worth purchasing".
+Critic David Cleary of AllMusic would later describe the single "Slowdive" as "a violin-colored dance beat number", with "a catchy melodic hook away from being the real thing", and positively assessed the album, saying, "This fine platter is well worth purchasing".The Rolling Stone Album Guide opined that the album "hurls the Banshees back into the simmering postpsychedelic pea soup, with only marginally captivating results".
 In 2006, music historian Garry Mulholland included it in his book Fear of Music about the 261 greatest albums since 1976.

 In their 2009 review of the reissued album, The Quietus wrote: "The result was their most colourful and – ahem – kaleidoscopic collection yet".
 Critic Julian Marszalek commented that the album's music is "fundamentally pop, yet unafraid to revel in a quirkiness born of altered states.
 A deliberate shift from the overt darkness of its predecessor, Juju".
 Marszalek qualified the work of guitarist McGeoch as "a seamless beauty", and wrote that "Siouxsie's voice achieves a sense of strength and maturity".
 The journalist concluded the review by noting that "Siouxsie and the Banshees weren't afraid to stretch themselves.
 Here was a band that dared to challenge itself as much as their listeners".